top of page

 This pattern of using a vector store to index our data and give the LLM a targeted context to work with is highly effective in producing higher quality answers in our assistants.
 Other approaches like fine tuning can further adapt the Base LLMs parameters to better ‘understand’ our datasets and expected answers.

-There are several available vector embedding methods and tools to help streamline your code for this.
-In ExpertSense RepoAI, we use langchain for embeddings.
+There are several available vector embedding methods and tools to help streamline your code for this. langchain is a popular one..

 Scaling Considerations